 SINGLE AXLE KIT: This set of boots will work on ONE (1) axle of the BOLT TYPE.
 This will not work if you have the crimped can type axles.
 SEE PICTURE BELOW TO CONFIRM IF YOUR AXLE MATCHES THIS TYPE!
 If you order the wrong boots by mistake they are not returnable.

 When replacing front shocks on the above mentioned Mercedes you must a 10 mm 12 point shock with 3/8 inch drive.
 If you don't have one you will in trouble.

 This is a high quality thin wall socket made in Taiwan.

-Every one of these pumps I have ever seen need resealing.
+Every one of these pumps I have ever seen needs resealing.
 The seals and o-rings become just too hard over all those years of use.
-This is the most complete SLS (self leveling suspension) pump overhaul kit on the market today.
+This is the most complete SLS (self-leveling suspension) pump overhaul kit on the market today.

 I have been discovering this is one of those maintenance areas that suffers from severe neglect.
 Failure of the rubber support or center drive shaft bearing can cause all types of improperly diagnosed vibration problems - some commonly change with vehicle speed.